zraees/portfolio/dotnet-core/CleanArchWithCQRSPattern/README.md

 * **MediatR**: Used for implementing the Mediator pattern, which helps decouple the different layers and components of the application.<br/>
 * **Serilog**: Used for logging and monitoring the application's behavior, including errors and important events.<br/>

+added fluentValidation in application layer; this is to validate Input in API layer, and validate CQRS commands.

 ## Some Commands to quick recall
 ### Sample .NET CLI commands to setup solution
 dotnet new sln --name=CleanArchWithCQRSPattern to add empty solution<br/>